Charles Manson’s Grandson Reveals How Infamous Cult Leader Died

 According to Freeman, he never got to visit Charles Manson in prison, but he did contact him in the form of telephone calls and letters exchanged, which he estimates to be around 500 over the years.

-Freeman’s father is Charles Manson, junior, who was the son of Charles Manson and his first wife, Rosalie Jean Willis.
-Charles Manson, junior, changed his name to Jay White to escape the Manson family legacy, but ended up killing himself when Jason Freeman was only 16.
+Freeman’s father is Charles Manson, Jr., who was the son of Charles Manson and his first wife, Rosalie Jean Willis.
+Charles Manson, Jr., changed his name to Jay White to escape the Manson family legacy, but ended up killing himself when Jason Freeman was only 16.

 Despite Freeman being Charles Manson’s flesh and blood, the infamous cult leader has willed all of his belongings to a pen-pal, Matthew Roberts.
-This includes $250,000 from t-shirts and prints sold with his likeness on it and several songs Manson wrote and recorded but never released.
+This includes $250,000 from T-shirts and prints sold with his likeness on it, and several songs Manson wrote and recorded, but never released.

 It is rumored that Roberts is Manson’s son, though this has not yet been proven.